-Name or corporate name of related director or representative Name or corporate name of related significant shareholder corporate name of related significant shareholder Mr. Gabriel Escarrer Juliá Majorcan Hotels Exlux S.L.U.
-Mr. Gabriel Escarrer Juliá notified the control of 5.025% of the voting rights in Meliá Hotels International, S.A. indirectly, through the company Majorcan Hotels Exlux, S.L.U.
-It should be also noted that Mr. Gabriel Escarrer Jaume and Mr. Sebastián Escarrer Jaume, without exercising control, are likewise minority shareholders of the significant shareholders of the company (Hoteles Mallorquines Asociados, S.L., Hoteles Mallorquines Agrupados, S.L. and Hoteles Mallorquines Consolidados, S.L.).
+Name or corporate name of related director or representative Name or corporate name of related significant shareholder Name of the group company of the significant shareholder Description of relationship / position Mr. Gabriel Escarrer Juliá Tulipa Inversiones 2018, S.A.
+Mr. Gabriel Escarrer Juliá notified the control of 5.025% of the voting rights in Meliá Hotels International, S.A. indirectly, through the company Hotels Exlux, S.L.U. (currently Tulipa Inversiones 2018, S.A.)
+It should be also noted that Mr. Gabriel Escarrer Jaume and Mr. Sebastián Escarrer Jaume, without exercising control, are likewise minority shareholders of the significant shareholders of the significant shareholders of the company (Hoteles Mallorquines Asociados, S.L., Hoteles Mallorquines Agrupados, S.L. and Hoteles Mallorquines Consolidados, S.L.).
+The company Hotels Exlux, SLU, was acquired by its